ShadowOfPripyat/ShadowOfPripyat/README.md

 ![](https://media.tenor.com/PDZBrAetTUIAAAAi/r2d-reason2die-r2da-placerebuilder-gosinister-css-cool.gif)
 ### if you want to know more about me...

 - 🔭 I’m currently working on ...
-Nothing, i have lots of ideas but i short knowledge or time lmao
+Nothing, i have lots of ideas and instpiration but i have a lack of time.

-- 🌱 I’m currently learning ...    lots of things, from configuring ldap to replacing sparkplugs on a Miata.
+- 🌱 I’m currently learning ...
+C# [C hashtag :) ] and Elephant "Postgre" SQL!

 - 👯 I’m looking to collaborate on ...
-Nine Eleven 🛫🏢
+Nothing, no time!

-- 🤔 I’m looking for help with ...
-My midi player repo, or any repo that you like
+- 🤔 I’m looking for help with ...   nothing at the momento.

 - 💬 Ask me about ...
+Hello Kitty

 - 📫 How to reach me: ...
 Good luck if you want to contact me.

 - 🙄 Pronouns: ...
-I do not participate in mentally ill grammar rules, or any movement like that.
+I do not participate in mentally ill grammar rules, or any LG-TV-BBQ movement like that.

 - ⚡ Fun fact: ...   no fun fact for you haha